alpacahq/user-docs/content/api-documentation/api-v2/market-data/alpaca-data-api-v2/_index.md

 Alpaca Data API v2 provides market data through an easy to use HTTP API for historical data and through websocket for real-time data.

-We provide easy to use SDKs written in Python, Go and NodeJS.
-The SDK in C# is currently in development, we will let you know once it's ready for you to use.
+We provide easy to use SDKs written in Python, Go, NodeJS and C#.

 {{< note >}} Alpaca Data API v2 is currently in public beta.
 Please keep in mind that the public beta version may be less stable. {{< /note >}}